-There are currently 42 names in this directory beginning with the letter I.
+There are 42 names in this directory beginning with the letter I.

 The chemical deposition of a thin metallic coating over certain base metals by a partial displacement of the base metal.